Infostrux-Solutions/terraform-snowflake-rbac/README.md

 - [ ] Update schema privileges to use spec.yml
 - [ ] Update table privileges to use spec.yml
 - [ ] Add a CI pipeline
-- [ ] Convert this to a proper module and update the README's usage section

 ## Usage